 7. Handling Emergencies

-Proper handling your dog to tame it will require you to have the right equipment.
-This equipment helps you with the journey of rehabilitating the dog and mostly after an accident.
+Proper handling of your dog to tame it requires that you have the right equipment.
+This equipment helps you with the journey of rehabilitating the dog, which is especially helpful following an accident.

-If the training will fail, try and use recommended training aids that can help you to break intense focus.
-Such will help your dog to get redirected back and therefore focus on you.
+If the training fails, try and use recommended training aids that can help you to break intense focus.
+This will help redirect your dog’s attention so they are more focused on you during training.

-Some of the training tools include “stop that,” and you can use to help break your dog’s focus.
-These tools are air canisters emitting a loud hissing noise as it releases calming pheromones.
+Some of the training tools include “stop that,” and you can use to help break your dog’s Some of the training tools include basic commands like “stop that.”
+You can use this command to break your dog’s focus.
+There are also air canisters you can use during training.
+They emit a loud hissing noise as they release calming pheromones.

-Besides, the use of training collars is helpful in taming your dog’s prey drive.
+The use of training collars helps tame your dog’s prey drive also.
 However, these need to be used by a professional and experienced dog trainer.

 The dropdown is another effective method to tame the prey drive for your dog.
-This method can be utilized after your dog gets something it wants to chase and focuses on it.
+This method can be utilized after your dog finds something it wants to chase and focuses on it.